alexandresilvacarreira/DataGraphics/README.md

 # DataGraphics

 ### Description
-A data visualization project built on top of the D3.js library and the full MEAN Stack (MongoDB, ExpressJS, AngularJS, NodeJS).
+A personal data visualization project built on top of the D3.js library and the full MEAN Stack (MongoDB, ExpressJS, AngularJS, NodeJS).

 ### Data sets